zriyansh/signoz.io/opentelemetry/2021-08-17-opentelemetry-tomcat.md

 ## Installing sample Tomcat Java application

 **Prerequisites:**<br></br>
 Make sure you have Tomcat installed on your system.
-If not, then you can download it from [Apache Tomcat website](https://tomcat.apache.org/index.html).
+If not, then you can download it from <a href="https://tomcat.apache.org/index.html" rel="noopener noreferrer nofollow" target="_blank">Apache Tomcat website</a>.
 For this tutorial I have used Tomcat 10.0.8.

 ### Steps to install sample Tomcat Java application:

-- Download an example app packaged as a war file provided at Apache Tomcat official website - [Sample Tomcat app](https://tomcat.apache.org/tomcat-7.0-doc/appdev/sample/)
+- Download an example app packaged as a war file provided at Apache Tomcat official website - <a href="https://tomcat.apache.org/tomcat-7.0-doc/appdev/sample/" rel="noopener noreferrer nofollow" target="_blank">Sample Tomcat app</a>
   ![Sample applicationlink](/img/blog/2021/08/opentelemetry_tomcat_sample_app-min.png)

 - The easiest way to run the sample app is to move it to webapps folder inside the Tomcat directory.